 And remember that gaps can go both ways.
 There are almost certainly areas that are not getting as much attention as you'd like.
 However there may also be areas where you're putting in more effort than you'd ideally like.
 These areas are sapping energy and enthusiasm that may better be directed elsewhere.

 Once you have identified the areas that need attention, it's time to plan the actions needed to work on regaining balance.
 Starting with the neglected areas, what things do you need to start doing to regain balance?
 In the areas that currently sap your energy and time, what can you stop doing or reprioritize or delegate to someone else?
-Make a commitment to these actions by writing them on your worksheet.
+Make a commitment to these actions by writing them on your Wheel of Life worksheet.

 The Wheel of Life is a great tool to help you improve your life balance.
 It helps you quickly and graphically identify the areas in your life to which you want to devote more energy, and helps you understand where you might want to cut back.